soxfox42/soxfox.me/content/blog/december-adventure-2025/index.md

 {{< figure src="lcd-good.png" caption="Got everything working!" >}}

 I think this supports basically all functionality of the real LCD apart from scrolling.
 My4TH doesn't seem to use the scroll feature, but I will probably add it at some point anyway.
 The next things I want to do are link up the key states to an emulated key matrix, and then clean up the code.
 For now though, a break from this sounds good -- plus I'll do today's Advent of Code :)

+# Day 8: My4TH Keyboard

+I got the keyboard working in Your4TH today, which I think makes the Forth Deck emulation complete?
+The keyboard uses a matrix arrangement, where each of the 56* buttons is attached to a row output pin and a column input pin.
+The My4TH board then turns off (all outputs are kept high by default) each row pin in sequence, and checks the input value to see which keys are pressed.
+So what about that * after 56?
+That's where I lied to you, since the matrix layout used by the Forth Deck is 9 × 6, which only accounts for 54 keys.
+The other two keys are a little different.

+{{< figure src="shift-reset.png" caption="Forth Deck Shift/Reset schematic.
+Copyright Dennis Kuschel, used under [Creative Commons Attribution-ShareAlike 4.0 International License](http://mynor.org/downloads/LICENSE-CC-BY-SA-4.0.txt)." class="invertible" >}}

+The board detection logic was the first part of Forth Deck I implemented in Your4TH, because it determines whether the computer will output to UART or the LCD.
+It turns out that the same input pin is used for the shift key, as shown in the schematic above.
+Whenever M6 (one bit of the internal shift register) is set low, pressing shift will pull IN7 low.
+M6 is needed to control it because otherwise the shift key would interfere with both board detection and, more importantly, with the nine keys that use IN7 in the keyboard matrix.

+It took me a little bit to figure all this out, so I was stuck without a shift key for a while.
+Once I did though, it was simple to implement, and the keyboard seems to work in its entirety.
+I didn't implement Reset yet because it's not critical to the operation of the deck, plus the current code is a bit of a mess with random globals everywhere, so resetting the system is not as easy as it should be.

+My next goals for this are:
+1. Just play around with My4TH for a bit, maybe try writing a simple game?
+2. Clean up the pile of random global variables that make up the current version of Your4TH.